jaysnel/Writing/README.md

 # Technical Writing

-This is home to my writing for now.
-At some point I may create a blog but for now you an also view more work on my Medium.
+This is the home to many of my samples.
+I currently post them here and also on Medium.
+You can find a direct link in within each sample.

 https://medium.com/@jsnelson